emberjs/guides/source/routing/generated-objects.md

 ```

 When you navigate to `/posts`, Ember.js looks for `route:posts`.
-If it doesn't find it, it will automatically generate an `route:posts` for you.
+If it doesn't find it, it will automatically generate `route:posts` for you.

 #### Generated Controllers